Queensland public hospital services purchasing and funding models

 In terms of the funding models:

-The HHS Funding and Purchasing Guidelines provides more information on the funding model.
+The HHS Funding and Purchasing Guidelines provide more information on the funding model.

 Details about the funding agreements for each HHS and what they cover are available in individual HHS service agreements.